How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 We put a pause on the priorities and followed Jeff’s lead to complete the spec project.

 Apricot is a builder.
-It has a set of rules and constraints on how you can build, but allows flexibility to create custom data entry, workflow, and reporting systems for nearly any program or service.
+It has a set of rules and constraints on how you can build, but allows flexibility to create custom data entry, workflow, and reporting systems for nearly any program, service, or outcome model.

 Most Apricot builds are unique and even when they are similar, there are slight variations that make them custom.
 In order to assess Apricot, one needs to lay all of its pieces out of the floor, stand over the top, and figure out what’s what.

 We develop an Entity Relationship Diagram or ERD to “map out” an Apricot platform end-to-end.

 While a finished ERD looks a bit like a subway map and can be overwhelming to look at, the end product gives us a complete look at the forms and linking relationships between forms, no matter how unique or custom an Apricot database may be.

 So, why is this important?

 Forms and links determine how you can report on your data, specifically:

 what kinds of reporting is possible or not possible,

 how efficient it is to build a report with that data.